- Steps to convert HTML to PDF file in Azure Functions on Windows using CefSharp

 Convert HTML to PDF file in Azure Functions on Windows

 As the Azure Windows platform is a Sandbox environment, the default HTML rendering engine Blink used in our HTML to PDF conversion is incompatible due to GDI Limitations.
-It is recommended that you use Azure functions in Linux For converting HTML to PDF in Azure Functions on Windows you can use the following approach that fit your requirement,
+It is recommended that you use Azure functions in Linux For converting HTML to PDF in Azure Functions on Windows, you can use our CefSharp based HTML converter if is fit your requirement.

-• CefSharp - this open-source library comes under a BSD license.
+CefSharp is an open-source library that comes under the BSD license.

 Steps to convert HTML to PDF file in Azure Functions on Windows using CefSharp